Carter County School Board completes interviews with finalists for director of schools

-ELIZABETHTON — The Carter County Board of Education conducted seperate interviews on Monday with each of the three finalists to be the next director of schools for the school system.
-The three finalists are Justin Barden of Dickson, Brandon Carpenter of Elizabethton and Lance Myhan of Sale Creek.
+ELIZABETHTON — The Carter County Board of Education conducted separate interviews Monday with the three finalists to be the next director for the school system.
+The finalists are Justin Barden of Dickson, Brandon Carpenter of Elizabethton and Lance Myhan of Sale Creek.

-During each of the separate interviews, the board asked questions of the candidate for 45 minutes, with each of the board members taking turns asking the questions.
-The questions ranged from such topics as communication between the director and the board; what the candidate thought of the school system’s initiative with a middle college and other post-secondary classes; and the candidate’s thoughts on ways to improve the district’s performance.
+During the interviews, the board asked questions of the candidate for 45 minutes, with board members taking turns asking the questions.
+The questions ranged from such topics as communication between the director and the board, what the candidate thought of the school system’s initiative with a middle college and other post-secondary classes, and the candidate’s thoughts on ways to improve the district’s performance.

 All three candidates hold doctorates in education and each has extensive experience as a teacher and a principal.
 All three have spend their careers in Tennessee school districts, but Carpenter is the only local candidate.
 Barden is from the Nashville area and Myhan from the Chattanooga area.

 Barden recognized he was an outsider to the Carter County School System and presented the board with an entry plan he proposed to follow after taking over as director.
-That included an open door policy and a town hall style meeting to hear the concerns of the community.
+That included an open door policy and a town hall-style meeting to hear the community’s concerns.

-Barden assured the board that he did not consider the job as a stepping stone to further career opportunities.
-“I am going to be fully invested in Carter County.
-This is not a stepping stone,” Barden told the board.
-He added that he wanted to see his four children graduate from Carter County high schools.
+Barden assured the board he did not consider the job as a stepping stone to further career opportunities.
+“I am going to be fully invested in Carter County,” Barden told the board.
+He said he wanted to see his four children graduate from Carter County high schools.

 Myhan told the board “we are going to have to build together, we have to focus on the fundamentals.”
 He said Carter County has the potential to be a light for small districts across the state.